Judy Chang, MD, MPH; President-Elect

 Michael Farrell, MD, FACH

 Mike Farrell, MD, FACH has been a member of ACH since 2003.
-He is Associate Research Director for Aurora University of Wisconsin Medical Group, in Milwaukee.
+He is Associate Professor of Internal Medicine & Pediatrics for University of Minnesota Medical School, Division of General Internal Medicine.
 After graduating from UW Madison with emphases in psychology and molecular biology, Dr. Farrell attended medical school at St. Louis University and a combined Internal Medicine and Pediatrics residency program at the University of Michigan, Ann Arbor.
 He is a graduate of the Robert Wood Johnson Clinical Scholars Program (also at Ann Arbor) and the Bioethics certificate program at the Medical College of Wisconsin.